-So… can the POCO X5 Pro carry on that “value for money” heritage like its predecessor, or are you better off with something like the Redmi Note 12 Pro instead by spending a little more?
-Let me get into all that—but first—let’s see talk a look at the specs and pricing of the Poco X5 Pro.
+So… can the POCO X5 Pro carry on that “value for money” heritage like its predecessor, or are you better off with something like the Redmi Note 12 Pro (review)?
+Let me get into all that—but first—let’s see talk a look at the specs and pricing of the POCO X5 Pro.

 - Body: 76 x 162.9 x 7.9mm, 181gm, Glass front/back, Plastic frames, IP53 dust/splash resistant

 - Display: 6.67-inches OLED, 120Hz refresh rate, 240Hz touch sampling rate, 10-bit color depth, Corning Gorilla Glass 5

 - Resolution: FHD+ (2400 x 1080 pixels), 402 PPI, 20:9 aspect ratio

 - Chipset: Qualcomm Snapdragon 778G 5G (6nm mobile platform)

 – 1x Cortex-A78 (2.4 GHz)– 3x Cortex-A78 (2.20 GHz)– 4x Cortex-A55 (1.90 GHz)

 - Memory: 6/8GB LPDDR4X RAM, 128/256GB UFS 2.2 storage (fixed)